Night Club (band): Career

 The band released their first LP, Requiem for Romance, in October 2016.
 The videos for "Bad Girl", "Dear Enemy" and "Show It 2 Me" were released in conjunction with the album.
 The LP reached #2 on the CMJ RPM chart and was voted best non-metal album by Metal Injection in 2016.

 The band's second LP, Scary World, was released in August 2018.
 The videos for "Candy Coated Suicide", "Schizophrenic" and "Your Addiction" were released in conjunction with the album.
 The LP debuted at #4 US, #8 UK and #11 Sweden on the iTunes electronic charts upon release.
 Electrozombies named "Scary World" #2 on their best albums of 2018.
 The song "Scary World" was included in The Electricity Club's 30 Songs of 2018.
 MXDWN named Night Club "Best New Artist of 2018".

 The band's third LP, Die Die Lullaby, was released in October 2020 and was co-mixed by Dave "Rave" Ogilvie.
 The first single "Miss Negativity" was accompanied by a music video featuring Kavanaugh as a pageant performer, with references to the film Carrie.
 The videos for "Gossip" and "Die in the Disco" were released in conjunction with the album.
 The LP debuted at #1 on the US iTunes electronic chart upon release.

+The band's fourth LP, Masochist, was released on March 15, 2024.
+It opens with "Gone" featuring Maynard James Keenan of Tool, A Perfect Circle, and Puscifer, the latter two Night Club opened for on their 2018 and 2023 tours, respectively.
+The album includes a cover of Fun Boy Three's "The Lunatics (Have Taken Over the Asylum)".
+This is the second album co-mixed by Dave Ogilvie.
+The videos for "Crime Scene" and "Barbwire Kiss" were released in conjunction with the album.
+The LP also debuted at #1 on the US iTunes electronic chart upon release.